Rats

 Florida woodrats are herbivores, feeding primarily on a variety of plant materials, including leaves, fruits, and nuts.
 They also consume some insects and small invertebrates.
 Florida woodrats are generally solitary animals, although they may form small family groups.
 They are active primarily at night, and are known for their agility and climbing abilities.

-Florida woodrats are not known to carry any diseases that are harmful to humans.
+Florida woodrats are not known to carry diseases harmful to humans.
 However, they can cause damage to homes and other structures by chewing on wires, insulation, and other materials.
-In addition, their nests can attract other pests, such as fleas and mites.
+Additionally, their nests can attract other pests, such as fleas and mites.

 Florida woodrats are an important part of the ecosystem in which they live.
 They play a role in seed dispersal and nutrient cycling, and are prey for a variety of predators, including owls, hawks, and snakes.
 They are also important indicators of the health of forested ecosystems.